Automotive cruise control using PID and CAN

 • What is PID control?

-• Complete PID control implementation
+• A complete PID control implementation

-• another version
+• Another version

 • Dealing with 'windup'